Spyro Reignited Trilogy: Reception

 Spyro Reignited Trilogy received "generally favorable reviews" according to review aggregator Metacritic.
 Multiple aspects of the game were praised, such as the upgraded visuals, attention to detail, and faithfulness to the original trilogy.
 Jonathon Dornbush of IGN praised the game's attention to detail, noting both the level design, with "gorgeous horizons" and layouts "pristine and accurate to the original", and character upgrades, such as non-playable characters exhibiting more unique and expressive personalities.
 Mitch Wallace of Forbes similarly highlighted the game's detail, calling the levels "childlike fantasy made playable", while also praising Toys for Bob's ability to faithfully recreate the games despite not having access to the original source code.
 Chris Moyse of Destructoid commended the game's soundtrack for its rerecording, "dynamic" aspect in which tempo adjusted to match Spyro's activity, and the option to switch to the original recordings.

 The game was criticized for issues such as long loading times, glitches, and frame-rate.
 Wallace noted all of these aspects, calling the loading times in particular "a tad unacceptable" for being "slightly longer" than those of the original games, despite being produced two decades later for more advanced consoles.
 Moyse noted that the game, in remaining faithful, retained some of the original games' flaws, particularly the overall "bland" and linear objectives.
 Jeremy Winslow of Slant reiterated that criticism, calling Ripto's Rage and Year of the Dragon "mere reskins" of the first game, while also chiding the game's inconsistent frame-rate and "slippery" controls.

+Sales

-While publisher Activision has not released sales figures, it stated Spyro Reignited Trilogy "performed well" in its initial release.
+Publisher Activision stated Spyro Reignited Trilogy "performed well" in its initial release.
 In the UK, the game reached first place on the all-formats sales chart in its first week; while it sold less than Pokémon: Let's Go, it outsold both its Pikachu and Eevee versions individually.
 It placed at the sixth position in the Switzerland all-format charts.
 It was also the best-selling PlayStation 4 game in its first week in Australia.

+As of September 2023, Spyro Reignited Trilogy has sold over 10 million units.

+Awards

 Spyro Reignited Trilogy won the award for "Family/Kids Title of the Year" at the Australian Games Awards, and was nominated for the Freedom Tower Award for Best Remake at the New York Game Awards, and for "People's Choice" at the Italian Video Game Awards.